Amybo-org/pages/content/en/docs/Contribution guidelines/_index.md

 If you want to run your own local Hugo server to preview your changes as you work:

 1. Follow the instructions in [Getting started](/docs/getting-started) to install Hugo and any other tools you need.
 You'll need at least **Hugo version 0.45** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
-1. Fork the [Amybo pages repo](https://github.com/Amybo-org/pages) repo into your own project, then create a local copy using `git clone`.
+1. Fork the [AMYBO pages repo](https://github.com/AMYBO-org/pages) repo into your own project, then create a local copy using `git clone`.
 Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
-    git clone --recurse-submodules --depth 1 https://github.com/Amybo-org/pages
+    git clone --recurse-submodules --depth 1 https://github.com/AMYBO-org/pages
     ```

 1. Run `hugo server` in the site root directory.
 By default your site will be available at [localhost:1313/](http://localhost:1313/).
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.